Bayesian Matrix Decomposition and Applications: Approximate Bayesian Inference

 \section{Approximate Bayesian Inference}

-In this book, our emphasis is on approximate probabilistic inference methods.
-In certain cases, it is computationally feasible to compute the posterior exactly.
-For example, exponential families with conjugate priors often enable analytical solutions.
-Although exact inference methods exist and they are precise and useful for certain classes of problems, exact inference methods in complicated models are usually intractable, because these methods typically depend on integrals, summations, or intermediate representations that grow large and become impractical as the state space grows too large so as to make the computation inefficient.
-For instance, we may use conjugate priors in a Gaussian mixture model.
-However, the model is hierarchical and is too complicated to compute the exact posterior.
-Consequently, in such cases, approximate probabilistic inference methods are rather useful and necessary.
+In this book, we focus on approximate probabilistic inference methods.
+In some cases, it is computationally feasible to compute the posterior distribution exactly---for example, when using exponential family distributions with conjugate priors, which often admit closed-form solutions.
+However, while exact inference is precise and useful for certain model classes, it becomes intractable in complex models.
+This is because exact methods typically rely on integrals, summations, or intermediate representations whose computational cost grows rapidly with the size of the state space, quickly becoming impractical.
+For instance, even in a Gaussian mixture model---where conjugate priors are available---the hierarchical structure often renders exact posterior computation infeasible.
+Consequently, approximate inference methods are not only useful but often necessary in such settings.